A quick guide to where Uttlesford is and who we are.

 With both new development and an historic and rural environment existing in harmony, Uttlesford is often cited as offering the best quality of life in the UK.

 Uttlesford District Council has about 300 staff and delivers a huge range of services for residents and businesses such as bin collections, providing council housing, deciding on planning, collecting Council Tax, restaurant inspections and running Saffron Walden Museum.

 The council offices are based in the beautiful market town of Saffron Walden, with its array of independent and unique boutique shops, cafes, restaurants and galleries, surrounded on all sides by fields and picturesque villages full of character.

-Economically the district is comparatively buoyant with an employment rate of 81.9% (Jan 2017-Dec 2017) and a total of 5,090 businesses operating within the borders.
-Of these almost 91% are classified as micro operations employing fewer than 10 people.
+Economically the district is comparatively buoyant with an employment rate of 80.7% (Oct 2022-Sep 2023) and a total of 5,630 businesses operating within the borders.
+Of these over 90% (UK Business Counts 2023) are classified as micro operations employing fewer than 10 people.

-The district has relatively low levels of ethnic diversity by comparison with the East of England as a whole.
-Based on the 2011 Census, 92.3% record themselves as 'white' against a regional figure of 85.3%.
-The largest distinct group in the district are those people of Polish origin, though there is a small; but vibrant community of Nepali residents centred around the carver Barracks.
+The district has relatively low levels of ethnic diversity by comparison with the Essex as a whole.
+Based on the 2021 Census, 94.5% record themselves as 'white' against a county-wide figure of 90.4%.
+The largest distinct group in the district are those people of Polish origin, though there is a small; but vibrant community of Nepali residents centred around the military base at Carver Barracks.